 - Puncture of the lung.
-If the needle accidentally sticks your lung, the result may be a collapsed lung (pneumothorax).
+If the needle accidentally sticks your lung, the result may be a collapsed lung, called pneumothorax.

 How you prepare

-When you meet with your doctor, bring a list of all medications you take, including over-the-counter medications, vitamins and herbal supplements.
-Before your liver biopsy, you'll likely be asked to stop taking medications and supplements that can increase the risk of bleeding, including:
+When you meet with your provider, bring a list of all medicines you take, including nonprescription medicines, vitamins and herbal supplements.
+Before your liver biopsy, you'll likely be asked to stop taking medicines and supplements that can increase the risk of bleeding, including:

-- Certain dietary supplements that may increase risk of uncontrolled bleeding
+- Certain dietary supplements that may increase the risk of bleeding.

-You may receive a sedative before your liver biopsy.
+You may receive a medication to help you relax, called a sedative, before your liver biopsy.
 If this is the case, arrange for someone to drive you home after the procedure.
 Have someone stay with you or check on you during the first night.
-Many doctors recommend that people spend the first evening within an hour's driving distance of the hospital where the biopsy is done, in case a complication develops.
+Many providers recommend that people spend the first evening within an hour's driving distance of the hospital where the biopsy is done.
+This is in case a complication develops.

 What you can expect

-What you can expect during your liver biopsy will depend on the type of procedure you'll undergo.
+What you can expect during your liver biopsy will depend on the type of procedure you have.
 A percutaneous liver biopsy is the most common type of liver biopsy, but it isn't an option for everyone.
-Your doctor may recommend a different form of liver biopsy if you:
+Your provider may recommend a different type of liver biopsy if you:

-- Have an abnormal amount of fluid in your abdomen (ascites)
+- Have a lot of fluid in your abdomen, called ascites.